SBU-BMI/quip_distro/README.md

 store images and the database as well as configuration files required by the containers.
 Note you should have read and write permissions to the folder.

+*** SKIP "Building" and go to "Running" if you are not doing software development on QuIP.
+Pre-built dockers will be dowloaded from Docker Hub instead ***

+# Building
 Execute the build_containers.sh script.
 At the command prompt:

     cd <path to your github repositories folder>
     <path to quip_distro folder>/build/build_containers.sh

+# Running
 Execute the run_containers.sh script.
 At the command prompt:

     cd <path to quip_distro folder>